-If a Fund invests in stock of a real-estate investment trust (a "REIT"), it may be eligible to pay "section 199A dividends" to its shareholders with respect to qualified dividends received by it from its investment in REITs.
+If a Fund invests in stock of a real estate investment trust (a "REIT"), it may be eligible to pay "section 199A dividends" to its shareholders with respect to certain dividends received by it from its investment in REITs.
 For taxable years beginning before 2026, section 199A dividends are taxable to individual and other noncorporate shareholders at a reduced effective federal income tax rate, provided that certain holding period requirements and other conditions are satisfied.

-Surtax on Net Investment Income
+Medicare Surtax on Net Investment Income

 A surtax of 3.8% applies to net investment income of a taxpayer that is an individual, trust or estate to the extent that the taxpayer recognizes gross income (as adjusted) in excess of a certain amount for a year.
 Net investment income includes, among other types of income, ordinary income, dividend income and capital gain derived from an investment in a Fund.
-For information regarding the surtax on net investment income, see the SAI under "FEDERAL INCOME TAXES - Surtax on Net Investment Income."